jcollard/unm-hip/README.md

 Given an image, <b>outline</b> returns an image where edge pixels are set to the value on and non-edge pixels are set to the value off.
-Pixel (i, j) is an edge pixel iff its value is different than the value of either pixel (i, j+1) or pixel (i+1, j).
+Pixel (i, j) is an edge pixel if and only iff its value is different than the value of either pixel (i, j+1) or pixel (i+1, j).

 Note: There is an <i>outline'</i> that allows the for the non-edge and edge pixel values to be specified.